 Something else that’s unique about Delaware’s scene is that it has three brands operating on the same network.
 Basically, Delaware Park, Harrington Raceway, and Dover Downs all have their own poker and casino sites.
 However, instead of having their own separate networks, they all link into 888Poker.
 This means playerpools are connected.

-So, if you’re playing via Delaware Park’s platform, you’ll be competing against players on that site.
-As well as those on Harrington Raceway and Dover Downs’ sites.
+So, for instance, if you’re playing via Delaware Park’s platform, you’ll be competing against other players on that site, as well as those on Harrington Raceway and Dover Downs’ sites.
 Another way to think about this set-up is that 888Poker is the main server and each of Delaware’s three gaming brands are computers.
 These computers are connected to the same server, which means they share players and resources.
 In fact, what’s useful about this model is that 888Poker’s server also connects to other states.

 Now we know that all three Delaware poker rooms are linked to the same network, we can pick out some commonalities.
 Yes, each site may look different on the surface.
 However, underneath the images and icons, everything is the same.
 Therefore, when you join Delaware Park, Harrington Raceway, or Dover Downs, you can expect to find the following features:

 The one thing we don’t like about 888Poker Delaware and its connected sites is the fact they don’t have instant-play software.
 In today’s market, players like to click and play.
 However, there’s something to be said about offering a download-only service.
 The software is more stable, and it can handle more features without running into glitches or errors.
 You can just download the software to your iOS or Android device and play on the go.